jamespeaker/DL-framework-from-scratch/README.md

 2. I cannot look at any implementation related to machine learning.
 3. I cannot look into any detailed theory that would help me implement a feature.

 For example, I can Google to see what the update rule for Adam is, however, I cannot Google to see how backpropagation works.
 Instead, learning about backpropagation looks more like the image below.
+These restrictions obviously mean that this project is a lot of trial and error, however, it's taught me a greal deal about how and why deep learning works.